EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ### Sampling
 Conduct (and publish) a sample survey rather than a census.<br />
-Estimates are made by multiplying individual responses by a sampling weight before aggregating them.
+Estimates are made by multiplying individual responses by a **sampling weight** before aggregating them.
 If weights are not published, weighting helps to make an individual respondent’s data less identifiable from published totals.<br />
 Estimates must achieve a specified accuracy.
 Data that do not meet the accuracy requirements are not published (not considered meaningful).

 ----------------------------------------------------------------

 ### Special rules
-When macrodata tables are defined on the whole population disclosure limitation procedures must be applied.
+When macrodata tables are defined on the whole population, disclosure limitation procedures must be applied.
 Special rules define restrictions on the level of detail that can be provided in a table.
-Special rules differ depending on the agency and the kind of table.
+These rules differ depending on the agency and the kind of table.

 An example of special rules.<br />
-Social Security Administration (SSA) rules prohibit publishing tables where the value of a cell:
-- is equal to a marginal total or:
-- would allow users to determine:
+Social Security Administration (SSA) rules prohibit publishing tables where the value of a cell is equal to a marginal total or would allow users to determine:
 - an individual’s age within a five-year interval;
 - earnings within a $ $1,000$ interval;
 - benefits within a $ $50$ interval.
-- to satisfy special rules:
+to satisfy special rules such as **table restructuring** or **category combination**.
-	- table restructuring or category combination.

 Another example of special rules.<br />
 Number of employees by department and annual income (in $K$ Euro).<br />